 If you book the retreat with accommodations, you’ll be staying at the retreat hOMe, Peace Kitchen.
 Peace Kitchen is located in Nyuh Kuning.
 The exact location will be sent after registration.

-Once our retreat rooms fill, we will book our overflow participants at Villa Sonia, located within walking distance.
+Once our retreat rooms fill, we will recommend our overflow participants book at Villa Sonia, located within walking distance.

 Be prepared to be hot!
 The average temperature during the day is 84 with occasional brief rainstorms.